iandrosov/iandrosov.github.io/_posts/2018-23-10-Community-ANT-Deployment.md

 ### Extract Communities Metadata

-We need to make a `package.xml` file for this and not much documentation available on this so I add this here Our community may consist of many diferent metadata artifacts, VF Pages, Configs settings, Ligtning Components, APEX classes and other things.
+We need to make a `package.xml` file for this and not much documentation available on this so I created this GHithub repository for myself as reminder add this here.
+Our community may consist of many diferent metadata artifacts, VF Pages, Configs settings, Ligtning Components, APEX classes and other things.
 Metadata for APEX code, Lightning `aura` components are well documneted and known to most develpers.
 Note here we are dealing with new API Version 44.00 Winter 19 for `ant.salesforce.jar`